Aboke: Overview

-Aboke abductions
+Abductions

 The Lord's Resistance Army (LRA), the rebel group which started in January 1987 by Joseph Kony, began as a liberation group aimed at removing the National Resistance Movement led by Yoweri Museveni from power.

 In the early 1990s the LRA began to receive support and supplies from the government of Sudan at that time.
 The character of the LRA changed.
 The rebels began to target civilians, mutilating those they thought to be government sympathisers and abducting children as child soldiers and sex slaves.